WildCodeSchool/workshops-jekyll-theme/README.md

 {: .alert-info }
 ```

-Will create a paragraphe with CSS class `alert-info` ⬇
+Will create a paragraphe with CSS class `alert-info`
+⬇
+{: .text-center }

 Some text
 {: .alert-info }